Jordan’s ID gets recognition

 Jordan's new electronic ID card will reinforce the infrastructure required for digital signature and make it possible to introduce new online paperless services.

 Jordan ID card, the format of a credit card, is issued to citizens over 18.
 It replaces the old civil identification documents and integrates more information about the holder.
-However some date are only stored in the card's electronic microprocessor and won't appear printed on the ID card.
+However, some data are only stored in the card's electronic microprocessor and won't appear printed on the ID card.

 The smart identity card includes 18 data fields, such as gender, the name in Arabic and English, place of birth, area of residence, and blood type.